We want to thank all for the continued support for our outreach. We have now reached more than 40,000 people! Here’s some of the recent highlights:

 Going Off Broadway at the Hudson Guild Theatre in NYC and donating two thirds of all seating to area treatment centers

-Our 12th Visions troupe formed form Eva’s Village treatment center in Paterson, NJ
+Our 12th Visions troupe formed at Eva’s Village treatment center in Paterson, NJ

 Our NYC area treatment gratitude performances